sx4n18/Ensemble_model_conversion_md/Ensemble_leanring_ANN_tensorflow_log.md

 Or I will export the mat data to csv.

-**Update: Rewrtiting the model and cut off the input flatten layer helped with the training process, now thinking probably the l2 reugularization rate of 0.01 might be too high.**
+**Update: Rewriting the model and cut off the input flatten layer helped with the training process, now thinking probably the l2 reugularization rate of 0.01 might be too high.**

 --------------------------------------------------------------------